WASTE SORT CURRICULUM ACTIVITY

 Empty out the various waste items onto the table.
 Look through and explore different and similar characteristics of the various items.
 You need to decide on an approach to sorting these materials.
 How could you categorise them into different groups?

-1. How did you choose to categorise the items?
+1. Which way did you choose to sort your items?
 Why?

 For this activity you will need a range of collected and cleaned waste materials for sorting.
 Below are some suggestions: